dbischof90/sdetools/README.md

     do_stuff_with_it(path_value)
 ```
 which gives you maximal flexibility, speed and effective memory management.

+Weak schemes can also be used if one only needs to approximate moments of the underlying process.
+To make the computation more performant, most schemes are brought down to as few driving stochastic sources as possible.
+Do also note that it's far easier to compute different schemes of the same convergence order, the here presented implementations only represent one of them which seem to perform well on a general scale.
+There might be other schemes which fit your problem more specific, the convergence order will differ in `O(1)` only.

 A short introduction on estimation methods will later be included.